 - 2.1 The site extends to some 5.1 hectares and is currently dominated by large, vacant industrial buildings.
 These structures are constructed mainly from local natural stone and form a dominant feature at the entrance to the town from the Peak District.
 The buildings are currently vacant with only a small area of the site used for open storage.
-The site occupies two main areas on either side of Charlestown Road and comprises principally previously developed land.
-The only area which does not meet this classification is the southern area which comprises the former mill ponds and associated infrastructure which has become overgrown.
-This area has formed an integral part of the overall industrial activities and it is proposed to retain this area for open space and recreational value for the development. - 2.2 There is a significant land levels difference across the site, the land sloping considerably from the south and east to the north and west.
+The site occupies two main areas on either side of Charlestown Road and comprises previously developed land.
+The southern part of the site contains the former mill ponds and associated infrastructure and has become overgrown.
+This area has formed an integral part of the overall industrial activities and it is proposed to retain this area for open space and recreational value for the development. - 2.2 There are significant land level differences across the site, the land sloping considerably from the south and east to the north and west.
 The total change in land levels is approximately 11 metres across the site as a whole.
 The topography presents challenges in terms of the layout of the site and also issues such as drainage.
-These have been resolved as part of the design process.
-The site incorporates substantial landscaping areas outside of the southern part.
+Careful consideration of these issues has enabled them to be resolved as part of the design process.
+The site incorporates substantial landscaping areas on the southern part.
 These are on the peripheral slopes of both the eastern and western parts of the site.
-These areas will be broadly retained. - 2.3 A watercourse known as Long Long Clough Brook runs through both parts of the site.
+These areas will be broadly retained as demonstrated on the plans submitted as part of the Design and Access Statement. - 2.3 A watercourse known as Long Clough Brook runs through both parts of the site.
 The watercourse has become largely hidden by industrial development and is culverted in a number of sections including where it crosses Charlestown Road.
 This has the potential to be a positive asset to the development proposals but also a constraint in terms of flooding issues.
-A detailed evaluation of flood risk has been carried out by Met Consulting Engineers and the results accompany this application.
+A detailed evaluation of flood risk has been carried out by Met Engineers and the results accompany this application.
 The flood risk assessment demonstrates that the remedial work to the watercourse, including removing culverts wherever possible, will avoid the site as a whole being at risk of flooding.

 - 2.4 The majority of the site is covered by extensive redundant industrial buildings and associated areas of hardstanding.
 The buildings along Charlestown Road are set at the back of the footpath and create a strong visual characteristic along this route into the town.
 The Design and Access Statement explains in detail how the proposals seek to respond to these features and characteristics in order to ensure that the completed development will create a high quality addition to the area which will enhance the appearance of the locality whilst respecting the key features of the existing site.
 The existing three storey office building represents an important landmark building which will be retained and converted to residential accommodation as part of the development. - 2.5 The application site occupies an important position at the entrance to the town and currently stands as an unappealing feature along this important route.
-The derelict industrial buildings experience high levels of vandalism creating a neighbourhood nuisance, detract from the character and appearance of the site and the wider area and provide no economic benefits to the community.
-Sensitive redevelopment of the land provides an opportunity for a significant enhancement to the locality and sustainable economic gain.
+The derelict industrial buildings experience high levels of vandalism creating a neighbourhood nuisance and detract from the character and appearance of the site and the wider area and provide no economic benefits to the community.
+The site provides an opportunity to address these problems through sensitive redevelopment of the land providing an opportunity for a significant enhancement to the locality and sustainable economic gain.